Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Demonstration of the Koopman - connection

 Consequently, each column of $\mathbf{H}$ corresponds to the consecutive action of the Koopman operator acting on $\mathbf{h}$ and evaluated at the initial condition $\mathbf x_0$,

 The columns of \textbf{H} in Eq.~\eqref{eq:koopman_blockHankelmatrix} form a Krylov sequence $\mathcal{F}_{N-m}=\{\textbf{h},U\textbf{h}, \cdots, U^{N-m}\textbf{h}\}\subset \mathcal{H}$ whose columns span a corresponding Krylov subspace \cite{doi:10.1137/17M1125236}.
-Similar to the work in Ref.~\cite{doi:10.1137/17M1125236}, we will assume the existence of $\mathcal{K}$, a finite-dimensional subspace of $\mathcal{H}$ that is invariant under the action of the Koopman operator.
-Let $d$ be the dimension of such subspace.
-Assuming the projection of $\mathbf{h}$ onto $\mathcal{K}$ is cyclic, i.e., repeated applications of the operator generate the whole invariant subspace, we have
+Similarly to the work in Ref.~\cite{doi:10.1137/17M1125236}, we will assume the existence of $\mathcal{K}$, a finite-dimensional subspace of $\mathcal{H}$ that is invariant under the action of the Koopman operator and whose dimension will be denoted by $d$.
+The existence of $\mathcal{K}$ is a strong and mainly theoretical assumption.
+In practice, the SVD yields the best finite-dimensional approximation even when no exact invariant subspace exists.